sichchurov/PlainNewsApp/README.md

 **PlainNewsApp** is an app easy to use.
 You can save news and delete it.
 Also, you can search news.

-# Application Install

-You can install and check the latest PlainNewsApp from bellow

 ## Setup

 Clone the repository on your machine.